 Maria Mendez has spent most of her 24 years on the radio in her hometown here in Tucson.
 She has also graced the airwaves in Sacramento, CA and Nashville, TN, but Tucson is her tierra.
 She is an accomplished musician, artist, BPM nightclub disc jockey, and actress, who appeared in the Hollywood box office smash Three Amigos starring Chevy Chase, Steve Martin, and Martin Short.
 She is best known for her sense of humor and loves anything to do with social media, reading, all things paranormal, and the strange and unusual.
 Maria believes radio is a part of her soul.
 Maria says, “returning to Tucson radio is like coming home after a long trip away...I love it in Tucson."

 Matt grew up in Tucson.
 The man has a memory beyond belief and regales his listeners with stories about people, places, and things over his decades here.
 He began a career in radio in 1989 in a small town in New Mexico.
 From there to Colorado (where he worked with The Drive’s morning co-host Hill Bailey) and then radio gigs in Arizona.
 Along the way he added acting and voice-over work to his repertoire.
-In 2018 Matt chose to expand his opportunities attending college to earn an IT degree in digital media.
+In 2018 (at age 50) Matt chose to expand his opportunities by attending college and earning his degree in Digital Media.
 Matt and his girlfriend Randy are both happy to be closer to their parents who live here.
 "I love Tucson and am so happy to be living here."

 Born in Milwaukee, Wisconsin Leslie is a proud cheesehead and Packer-fan, in 1999 she moved to Tucson to work for Bobby Rich and has pretty much worked for him since!
 When asked about her favorite Tucson things, she says, "I'm still in awe of the Mountains and those stunning sunsets!"
 She gets excited for Monsoon season and will run outside to see and record it, then post it on our Facebook page (Rain Patrol Girl).
 Married with 3 stepkids and her husband Keith and Leslie do a podcast, "Love Marriage and all the crap in between" available on most podcast platforms!
 She loves to have fun with bright colors with her hair!
 "Yeah, I'm the girl with the bright hair!"